Phate6660/rsPhate/README.md

 - `^wipltrn`: Bot will reply with pretty embed containing music info and cover art of Phate's currently playing music.*
 - `^ww {apple,steam,systemd}`: Bot will reply with pretty embed explaining why the topic is bad.

+## Automated functions

+- If a message contains "youtube.com", react with disappointed face and send pretty embed full of info on invidio.us.
+- If a message contains "twitter.com", do the same as with messages containing "youtube.com" except the embed pertains to nitter.net.

 ## Bot structure

 - `.env`: For environmental variables.